Macerich (NYSE:MAC) Updates FY22 Earnings Guidance

 Macerich (NYSE:MAC – Get Rating) updated its FY22 earnings guidance on Monday.
 The company provided earnings per share guidance of $1.90-2.04 for the period, compared to the consensus earnings per share estimate of $1.95.

-Several analysts have weighed in on the stock.
-Wells Fargo & Company dropped their price objective on shares of Macerich from $17.00 to $15.00 and set an underweight rating for the company in a research note on Thursday, April 7th.
-TheStreet cut shares of Macerich from a c rating to a d+ rating in a research report on Thursday, February 10th.
-StockNews.com cut shares of Macerich from a hold rating to a sell rating in a research report on Saturday, March 26th.
-Piper Sandler cut shares of Macerich from a neutral rating to an underweight rating and dropped their target price for the company from $18.00 to $14.00 in a research report on Monday, April 18th.
-Finally, Deutsche Bank Aktiengesellschaft dropped their target price on shares of Macerich from $27.00 to $23.00 and set a buy rating for the company in a research report on Thursday, March 31st.
-Five analysts have rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Macerich has an average rating of Hold and a consensus target price of $19.80.
+Several equities research analysts have commented on MAC shares.
+Piper Sandler lowered shares of Macerich from a neutral rating to an underweight rating and decreased their target price for the stock from $18.00 to $14.00 in a research report on Monday, April 18th.
+TheStreet lowered shares of Macerich from a c rating to a d+ rating in a research report on Thursday, February 10th.
+Morgan Stanley cut their price target on Macerich from $14.75 to $14.00 and set an underweight rating for the company in a research note on Monday, March 7th.
+StockNews.com downgraded Macerich from a hold rating to a sell rating in a research note on Saturday, March 26th.
+Finally, Deutsche Bank Aktiengesellschaft cut their price target on Macerich from $27.00 to $23.00 and set a buy rating for the company in a research note on Thursday, March 31st.
+Five research analysts have rated the stock with a sell rating, four have assigned a hold rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Macerich currently has an average rating of Hold and an average target price of $19.80.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 3rd.
-Shareholders of record on Friday, May 20th will be issued a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a yield of 4.44%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 3rd.
+Stockholders of record on Friday, May 20th will be paid a $0.15 dividend.
+This represents a $0.60 annualized dividend and a dividend yield of 4.44%.
 Macerich’s payout ratio is -1,999.33%.

-In other news, President Edward C. Coppola bought 10,000 shares of the stock in a transaction dated Monday, March 28th.
-The stock was bought at an average price of $14.98 per share, for a total transaction of $149,800.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, President Edward C. Coppola bought 2,100 shares of the stock in a transaction dated Thursday, March 31st.
-The stock was purchased at an average price of $15.90 per share, with a total value of $33,390.00.
-Following the acquisition, the president now owns 475,739 shares of the company’s stock, valued at $7,564,250.10.
+In other news, President Edward C. Coppola bought 2,100 shares of the firm’s stock in a transaction that occurred on Thursday, March 31st.
+The stock was acquired at an average price of $15.90 per share, with a total value of $33,390.00.
+Following the completion of the purchase, the president now directly owns 475,739 shares of the company’s stock, valued at approximately $7,564,250.10.
+The acquisition was disclosed in a filing with the SEC, which is available at this link.
+Also, President Edward C. Coppola purchased 10,000 shares of the firm’s stock in a transaction that occurred on Monday, March 28th.
+The stock was bought at an average price of $14.98 per share, with a total value of $149,800.00.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders have acquired 22,100 shares of company stock worth $329,390.
-Corporate insiders own 1.94% of the company’s stock.
+In the last three months, insiders bought 22,100 shares of company stock valued at $329,390.
+Company insiders own 1.94% of the company’s stock.

-A number of large investors have recently modified their holdings of the business.
-Neo Ivy Capital Management purchased a new stake in Macerich in the fourth quarter valued at approximately $53,000.
-Renaissance Technologies LLC bought a new position in shares of Macerich in the third quarter worth approximately $262,000.
-Virtu Financial LLC bought a new stake in Macerich in the fourth quarter valued at $528,000.
-Millennium Management LLC bought a new stake in Macerich in the fourth quarter valued at $775,000.
-Finally, Royal Bank of Canada increased its stake in shares of Macerich by 28.2% in the 3rd quarter.
-Royal Bank of Canada now owns 64,905 shares of the real estate investment trust’s stock worth $1,085,000 after acquiring an additional 14,295 shares in the last quarter.
-Hedge funds and other institutional investors own 84.57% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the stock.
+BlackRock Inc. lifted its stake in Macerich by 1.3% in the 4th quarter.
+BlackRock Inc. now owns 30,642,473 shares of the real estate investment trust’s stock worth $529,503,000 after acquiring an additional 398,564 shares in the last quarter.
+Wells Fargo & Company MN raised its stake in shares of Macerich by 53.7% during the 4th quarter.
+Wells Fargo & Company MN now owns 577,953 shares of the real estate investment trust’s stock worth $9,986,000 after purchasing an additional 201,853 shares in the last quarter.
+Comerica Bank raised its stake in shares of Macerich by 1.1% during the 4th quarter.
+Comerica Bank now owns 99,912 shares of the real estate investment trust’s stock worth $1,669,000 after purchasing an additional 1,101 shares in the last quarter.
+Virtu Financial LLC purchased a new stake in shares of Macerich during the 4th quarter worth about $528,000.
+Finally, Allianz Asset Management GmbH raised its stake in shares of Macerich by 24.2% during the 4th quarter.
+Allianz Asset Management GmbH now owns 276,688 shares of the real estate investment trust’s stock worth $4,781,000 after purchasing an additional 53,861 shares in the last quarter.
+84.57% of the stock is owned by hedge funds and other institutional investors.

 Macerich is a fully integrated, self-managed and self-administered real estate investment trust, which focuses on the acquisition, leasing, management, development and redevelopment of regional malls throughout the United States.
 Macerich currently owns 51 million square feet of real estate consisting primarily of interests in 47 regional shopping centers.